-In this free GED Science prep course, professional tutors show you how to handle questions in the Science sections of the GED exam.
+In this free GED Science prep course, professional tutors show you how to handle Science questions on the GED exam.

 Topics included in GED Science online classes are Scientific Practices, Life Science, and Physical Science.

 Along the way, a tutor provides practice challenges and step-by-step solutions so students can check their knowledge.